Cardinals vs. Angels Player Props Betting Odds

 |1

-- Tommy Edman has 24 hits with four doubles, a triple, four home runs and 11 walks.
-He has driven in 10 runs with three stolen bases.
+- Nolan Gorman has 26 hits with five doubles, seven home runs and 14 walks.
+He has driven in 23 runs with two stolen bases.

 |Opponent